Cereal at 5:36AM

 Back to story -

 I ask myself "Are fruity pebbles worth all of this pain and discomfort?"
 Of course, man...come on.
 I look at the cabinet and call it a few colorful expletives.
-Such as 'C*#ks@$&er' and 'waste of a perfectly fine tree.'
+Use your imagination.
+I am not going to write them out here.

 I take a step back from the fridge to collect myself.
-I do a few calisthenics, pound my chest, and stared at the box of cereal.
-This time I took a different route to get there.
-I flanked to the other side of the fridge, reached up and grabbed the box.
-I got it.
-Success!
+I do a few calisthenics, pound my chest, and stare at the box of cereal.
+This time I take a different route to get there.
+I flank to the other side of the fridge, reach up and grab the box.

 Pop quiz - How many bowls would Matthew have to consume to polish off an entire box of Fruity Pebbles?